 Listen2Connect is a research project developed in collaboration with filmmakers, sound and sustainable designers, and arts educators.
-Our shared aim is to understand the aesthetics of listening for what really matters to persons living with Alzheimer's, their carers, those who work with them and the interested public.
+Our shared aim is to understand the aesthetics of listening for what really matters to persons living with Alzheimer's and other related disorders, their carers, those who work with them and the interested public.
 Led by Melissa Park, who has a background in art history, occupational science/therapy, medical and psychological anthropology, this initiative is the latest ethnographic and participatory program in her ConnectedNarratives laboratory.

 As someone who has always lived a bit in-between cultures, disciplines and actual places, I've always had a deep curiosity about what moves us and, in particular, what moves us to connect across differences.
 It has been a joy to see so many unique individuals come together and their deep commitment to this project